petre-renware/sdeven/doc_src/SDEVEN.10_ADM.md

 [TOC]

-## Preamble

-This section describes the organization environment and framework of software development structure.
+This procedure describes the roles used in software development organizational structure.
+Roles are presented by software engineering *activity domain* and are not strict related only to software code development activity.